Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

-To overcome the limitations of the linear modeling of human feedback, \citet{warnell_deeptamer_2018} integrate deep learning \citep{lecun_dl_2015} and RL \citep{mnih_dqn_2015} by modeling $\hat{h}$ using a convolutional autoencoder \citep{masci_cae_2011}.
-This end-to-end approach allows learning directly from raw pixels and increases sample efficiency through pre-training via reconstruction loss \citep{goodfellow_dl_2016}.
-Given pretrained encoder, the weights of the fully connected neural network are fine-tuned by computing a weighted sum of TAMER's original loss where the squared error is now weighted by the credit assignment $c(\mathrm{T}^s, \mathrm{T}^e, \mathrm{T}^h)$:
+\paragraph{Deep TAMER} To overcome the limitations of the TAMER's linear modeling of feedback, \citet{warnell_deeptamer_2018} integrate TAMER with Deep Q-Networks (DQN) \citep{mnih_dqn_2015}.
+First, a deep convolutional autoencoder \citep{masci_cae_2011} is used to model $\hat{h}$.
+This end-to-end approach allows for the use of high-dimensional feature spaces including raw input images.
+Next, the autoencoder is pretrained using reconstruction loss \citep{goodfellow_dl_2016} to enhance the sample efficiency of the deep neural network.
+Lastly, the experience replay \citep{lin_self_1992, mnih_dqn_2015} is added to store the feedback $h$ and state-tuples, enabling their reuse during the training process.
+During training, weights are fine-tuned by computing a weighted sum of TAMER's original loss where the weight is determined by the credit assignment $c(\mathrm{T}^s, \mathrm{T}^e, \mathrm{T}^h)$:

-The weighting of the squared error is hypothesized to bias the agent towards state-action pairs that were intended to receive $h$ \citep{warnell_deeptamer_2018}.
-Experience replay \citep{lin_self_1992, mnih_dqn_2015} further allows for human feedback $h$ to be reused for learning multiple times.
+The weighting of the squared error is hypothesized to bias the agent's learning towards state-action pairs that were intended to receive more feedback \citep{warnell_deeptamer_2018}.

-Deep TAMER performs well in the slightly more complex environment of Atari Bowling where even deep RL algorithms have struggled.
-Deep TAMER outperforms TAMER, A3C \citep{mnih_a3c_2016}, Double-DQN \citep{van_doubleq_2015}, and even expert human trainers within 15 minutes of training.
-This suggests that Deep TAMER has the potential for super-human performance.
-The authors also reevaluate the selection of the PDF for the credit assignment problem where it is found that the uniform distribution $U(.28, 4)$ leads to good performance, but the gamma distribution $\text{Gamma}(2, .28)$ vastly underperform.

-Although Deep TAMER is still restricted to a limited number of test environments, it does utilize an environment from the more widely accepted Atari 2600 benchmarks \citep{brockman_gym_2016}.
-Utilizing more complex benchmarks that are widely accepted by the RL community is a promising direction for the IRL field in order to make stronger claims concerning increases in an algorithm's aptitude and alignment.
-Furthermore, the quick learning times and the ability to exceed human experts provides direct evidence that human feedback can help alleviate aptitude challenges.
-Yet, the Deep TAMER's potential aptitude increase seems limited as it struggles in more complex 3D environments \citep{arumugam_dlcoach_2019}.